 Starting an exercise plan as an overweight person is no easy feat.
 If you’re carrying around a lot of extra weight, certain exercises may be physically uncomfortable or too painful to perform.
-This makes sticking to a long term fitness plan out of reach.
+This makes sticking to a long-term fitness plan out of reach.

 But it’s worth the sweat.

 Being overweight, especially if you fall into the “obese” category, means that you are at risk for many health conditions, such as heart disease, blood pressure, stroke, type II diabetes, and some cancers.
+A body mass index of 30 and up is considered obese.
+For example, if you are 5 feet 4" and 180lbs. that is considered obese in medical terms.

-Guess what’s the best way to reduce your risks for these diseases and (re) gain control over your health?
+What’s the best way to reduce your risks for these diseases and (re) gain control over your health?

 Of course, exercise.
 That’s where today’s post comes in handy.
 The following measures will increase your chances of being more successful in your exercise endeavors.